contact-nat/restlet-sites/modules/com.restlet/tech-doc/documentation guidelines.md

 Use {customizable part} rather than <customizable part> which will not display: https://apispark.restlet.com/apis/\{cell number\}/versions/\{version number\}/overview

-##### Internal links in DHC doc
+##### Internal links in Restlet Client doc
-As DHC doc is also integrated into the product, we need internal links to be relative links (rather than absolute links).
+As Restlet Client doc is also integrated into the product, we need internal links to be relative links (rather than absolute links).
 So we will not write "/technical-resources/client/guide/drive/search-item"
 but "./drive/search-item" (if in current folder)
 >**Note:**